GENERAL PROGRAM QUESTIONS

 What kind of benefits does the CPDC offer?

 From the very beginning, students are presented with a Career-Readiness Curriculum, which outlines essential skills and experiences that students should pursue as they search for internships and their first job.
 While not an exhaustive list, below you'll see the kinds of things you can expect from the CPDC.
-Keep in mind on-campus students typically have 10+ unique interactions with the CPDC every year.
+Keep in mind on-campus students typically have 10+ distinctive interactions with the CPDC every year.

 - One-on-one consultations for career advice and job search strategies